Whats Wrong with

 Protect the Boss

 Protect the Boss is one of the more underrated Korean Office Dramas.
-It is about a woman that is struggling to find a career.
+It is about a woman who is struggling to find a career.
 This is because she did not graduate from a prestigious university in Korea and didn’t have a strong resume.
 However, she can find a job as a secretary.
 She soon falls in love with her boss.
 Her boss is from a wealthy family, and his father runs the company.
 He has a lot of fear, especially about being in front of people and large crowds.
 This drama is the classic employee/boss romance that will have you glued to the screen.

 Starring: Ji Sung, Choi Kang-hee, Kim Jae-joong, and Wang Ji-hye